LinusNEP/EnvoDat/README.md

 ## Download

-The annotated data is available from the [EnvoDat download page](https://sites.google.com/view/envodat/download).
+The annotated data is available at [EnvoDat download page](https://sites.google.com/view/envodat/download).
 Pick only the format your task needs (YOLO, COCO, OpenAI-CLIP, VOC, …).
 The data is organised hierarchically:

 ```
 EnvoDat/